Yeho'ezer ben Hosh'ayahu seal: Artifact

 The stone seal itself was likely created by a local artist within Judea.
 It is curved outward and has a hole drilled through it so it could be put on a string and worn as a chain around the neck.
 On the seal is the profiled winged figure of a man with long curly hair, wearing a crown or a hat, a long tunic, with one of his arms reaching out forward with the palm open.
 On the left- and right-hand sides of the figure, there is an inscription in Paleo-Hebrew letters.

-It seams that the seal belonged to a man by the name of "Hosh'ayahu".
+It seems that the seal belonged to a man by the name of "Hosh'ayahu".
 His son "Yeho'ezer" inherited the seal, then added his name alongside his father's name, hoping to benefit from the stone's magical powers.

-The names inscribed on the stone seal are known from the Bible.
-The name "Yeho'ezer", which is the non-abbreviated form of the name Yo'ezer, appears in the Book of Chronicles.
-I 12:7, as the name of one of King David's heroes.
+The names inscribed on the stone seal are known from the Hebrew Bible (Tanakh).
+The name "Yeho'ezer", which is the non-abbreviated form of the name Yo'ezer, appears in the Book of Chronicles I 12:7, as the name of one of King David's heroes.
 The name "Hosh'ayahu" appears in the Book of Jeremiah 43:2, as he describes that time period and mentions a man named "Azariah ben Hoshʼaya".

 The art and style shown on the stone seal and the use of a winged figured man on a talisman are clear indications of how the Assyrian Empire had influenced the areas and kingdoms that came under its conquest.

 Yuval Baruch, who directed the excavation, suggested that the writing on the seal indicated "literacy in this period was not the realm only of society's elite.
 People knew how to read and write – at least at the basic level, for the needs of commerce".